ayoubbenmbarek/ferry-platform-reservation/IMPLEMENTATION_COMPLETE.md

 asynchronly and decoupled the payment and sending email

-ASK when email confirmation will be sent and when we will update cache and did cancellation email works with listener asyncrosly?
+ASK when email confirmation will be sent and when we will update cache and did cancellation email works with listener asyncrosly?done
 7,50 € au total
 TODO:addd possibility to add promo code:done
 TODO: another option of pending:send quote by email